curtsinger-lab/riker/README.md

 Regardless of your platform, you should be aware that this is the product of research and will certainly contain bugs;
 don't rely on Riker for mission-critical builds, but please do try it out and **file a bug report** if you run into issues.

+## License
+Riker is available under the BSD three-clause license.
+If you want to use Riker but this license interferes with your ability to do so, please contact the authors and we will try to help.

 ## Getting Started
 The Docker configuration in this repository works with VSCode's container development and GitHub Codespaces;
 these should make it easy to get started with Riker if you just want to test it out.